Navigating Your First Trade Show: Essential Terminology You Need to Know

 People and Interactions: Attendees, Vendors, and Booth Staff

-4. Attendee: This refers to individuals visiting the trade show, typically interested in exploring the products and services offered by your industry.
+4. Attendee: This refers to individuals visiting the trade show, typically interested in exploring the products and services offered by your industry.5.
+Vendor: A vendor is a company or individual who has secured a booth at the trade show to showcase their offerings.

 6. Booth Staff: These are the team members assigned to manage your booth during the trade show.
 They interact with attendees, answering their queries and representing your brand.